Tirey L. Ford: United Railroads

 In August 1902, Ford was appointed general counsel for the United Railroads of San Francisco.
 His knowledge of railroad law as of other departments of jurisprudence was comprehensive and accurate, and he stands today as one of the foremost representatives of the legal interests of California.

 As attorney for URR, he was involved in a bribery scandal in 1906, but was later found to be innocent.
 The bribery scandal was one of the many San Francisco graft trials, which included Mayor Eugene Schmitz and attorney Abe Ruef, who were receiving bribes.

 Adolphus Frederic St. Sure joined Ford's law firm in San Francisco.
 During the 1906 San Francisco earthquake and fire, Ford became a member of Mayor Eugene Schmitz's Committee of Fifty.

 Ford was a member of the Pacific-Union Club, Bohemian Club, Union League Club of San Francisco, Commonwealth Club of California, Press, Transportation, Merchants Institute, Amaurot, and Southern Clubs, and as a Knight Templar.

 Retirement

 After his retirement, Ford took up historical studies and literary pursuits.
 In 1926 he published a novel, Dawn and the Dons: The Romance of Monterey, with vignettes and sketches by artist Jo Mora.

 Tirey was an avid golfer and won the Club Shield of the Presidio Golf Club in a tournament on January 3, 1916.
 His hobby for reducing everything to a system led him to keep a record of his first one thousand rounds on the links.
 On February 19, 1925, Ford was among the 68 charter members of the Monterey Peninsula Country Club.

 Death and funeral

-On June 26, 1928, Ford died in his bed due to a sudden heart attack.
+On June 26, 1928, Ford died in his bed of a sudden heart attack.
 He was 70 years old.

-A funeral service was held at Gary's Chapel on Divisadero Street at Post in San Francisco.
 He was interred at the family mausoleum, at the Holy Cross Cemetery in Colma, California.